Parikh

-Parikh is a name found among Hindus, Jains and Memon from Pakistan.
+Parikh is a name found among Hindus, Jains and Memon from India.
 It means assayer in the Gujarati language and has its roots in the Sanskrit word for examiner.
-Both the Oswal and Porwal communities of India, Pakistan and United States have clans called Parekh.
+Both the Oswal and Porwal communities of India, Canada and United States have clans called Parekh.

 People bearing the name, who may or may not be affiliated with the above communities, include: